Indira4978/Code-Quiz/README.md

 **DEMO/SCREENSHOT**

-Credits and references used Tutors and TAs, Stack overflow and some resources on Youtube (JQUERY, DAY.js)... https://www.freecodecamp.org/news/javascript-date-time-dayjs/
+Credits and references used Tutors and TAs, Stack overflow and some resources on Youtube